pviotti/trade-processor/README.md

 ![Country of origin distribution map](doc/screenshot.png)

-The current implementation of the Trade Processor features a map-based visualization of the country of origin of the transactions processed so far.
+The current implementation of the Trade Processor features a map-based visualization of the country of origin, and a couple of pie charts showing the percentage of original and target currencies of the transactions processed so far.
-It would be fairly easy to add further graphs to get more insights from the processed data.
+It would be fairly easy to add other graphs that expose further insights from the processed data.